tkchn/android_device_xiaomi_daisy/README.md

   Device configuration for Xiaomi Mi A2 Lite
  =========================================

-  The Xiaomi Mi A2 Lite (codenamed _"daisy"_) is an Android One smartphone from Xiaomi.
+  The Xiaomi Mi A2 Lite (codenamed _"daisy"_) is the bane of my existence.

   It was announced and released in July 2018.